eztaban/theselftaughtprogrammer_althoff/README.md

 # theselftaughtprogrammer_althoff
-My scripts from following the Cory Althoff programming book
+My scripts from following the Cory Althoff programming book "The selftaught Programmer"